pstodulka/swift-parser/README.md

 }
 ```

 It is possible to run the `SWIFT parser` from the command line.
-The following call prints out the result to the standard output:
+The result is written to the standard output:

 ```
 $ node swiftParser file.txt